vertica/VerticaPy/README.md

 ```
 ### SQL Plots

-Interactive professional plots can be created directly from SQL.
+You can create interactive, professional plots directly from SQL.

-The user can provide the type of plot along with the SQL command to create various plots.
+To create plots, simply provide the type of plot along with the SQL command.

 #### Example
 ```python